IBM-Cloud/docs/manageapps/depapps.md

 You also have access to the environment variables that are set by the DEA and buildpacks.

-The following variables are defined by the DEA:
+The following variables are defined by Diego:

 <dl>
   <dt><strong>HOME</strong></dt>